tatdig/TDCoin-Verify/README.md

-# docsierify - document issue and verify
+# productverify - document issue and verify
 Project aim to create a service based on TDCoin blockchain to help issue and verify whole or part of the document.
 Document such as ...